 JOY DAVIS is a dance artist and educator.
 Originally from Nashville, Joy spent the last fifteen years between her beloved Tennessee, Chicago, Amsterdam, and New England creating, performing, and studying contemporary dance and improvisation.

 Joy continues to study the Countertechnique with originator, Anouk van Dijk, Artistic Director of Chunky Move in Australia, since initially training with her at the American Dance Festival in 2005.
-In 2012, Joy was certified to teach Countertechnique as one four American instructors teaching classes and workshops in North America.
-She has the pleasure of teaching at Velocity Dance Center in Seattle, Moving Target in Boston, New Dialect in Nashville, Mocean Dance in Halifax, and Gibney Dance in NYC, amongst many others.
-In 2017, Joy joined the faculty of the American Dance Festival, Miami Spring Dance Intensive, Fact/SF Dance Lab, and Lion's Jaw Performance + Dance Festival.
+In 2012, Joy was certified to teach Countertechnique, as one four American instructors, teaching classes and workshops in North America.
+She had the pleasure of joining the faculty of the 13th annual One Body One Career Countertechnique Intensive in 2019 and has taught at Velocity Dance Center in Seattle, Moving Target in Boston, New Dialect in Nashville, Mocean Dance in Halifax, and Gibney Dance in NYC, American Dance Festival, Miami Spring Dance Intensive, Fact/SF Dance Lab, and Lion's Jaw Performance + Dance Festival.
+She will join the faculty at Bates Dance Festival in 2020.